 We’re all Scooter Libby now

-I haven’t commented much on the Libby trial, but my opinion is the same as it was during The Trial of Bill Clinton: I’d love to see Bush pardon Libby at the same time as he introduces a bill to reign in prosecutorial abuses on everyone, not just the politically-connected (or rich).
+I haven’t commented much on the Libby trial, but my opinion is the same as it was during the trial of Bill Clinton: I’d love to see Bush pardon Libby at the same time as he introduces a bill to reign in prosecutorial abuses on everyone, not just the politically-connected (or rich).

 To paraphrase what I wrote then, this is not happening because Scooter Libby was Cheney’s aid.
 It is happening because a prosecutor set his sights on Scooter Libby, and once that happens anyone is in trouble.
 If Republicans want Libby freed, they need to introduce laws that free anyone convicted under similar circumstances.
 “We do not need two sets of laws, one for politicians and one for everybody else.”